Introduction

 Several methods exist for calculating the cardiac axis, each with distinct features and benefits:

-Quadrant Method: This straightforward approach examines the QRS complexes in leads I and aVF.
+- Quadrant Method: This straightforward approach examines the QRS complex in leads I and aVF.
 If both are positive, the axis is within the normal range.
 If lead I is negative and lead aVF is positive, the direction indicates right axis deviation.
 Conversely, if lead I is positive and lead aVF is negative, it suggests left axis deviation.
 If both leads are negative, the line remains indeterminate.

-Isoelectric Lead Method: This technique involves identifying the lead where the QRS complex is isoelectric, which is crucial for determining the cardiac axis, characterized by equal positive and negative deflections.
+- Isoelectric Lead Method: This technique involves identifying the lead where the QRS complex is isoelectric, which is crucial for determining the axis, characterized by equal positive and negative deflections.
 The line is then perpendicular to this lead.

 Identify Common Cardiac Axis Deviations and Their Clinical Significance